Contract automation

 1) Saves Time and Costs

 Contract management automation is directly proportional to huge savings of time.
-Monotonous tasks that took hours to finish can now be done in minutes.
+Monotonous chores that took hours to finish can now be done in minutes.

 WeShare study has indicated that lawyers saved 82% of their time with the adoption of automation.
 That is time they could shift to client service, strategy and high-value legal work.

-Saved time in business terms translates to less overhead cost and therefore, therefor implementing contract automation software is a good investment.
+Saved time in business terms translates to less overhead cost and therefore, contract automation is a good investment with long term financial payoffs.

 2) Simplified Contract Creation